 - View reports.

 Using meta site reporting you can access and export all reports as you would for a regular website.
-In an event report you will see combined data about events.
-And in goals you will see connected data about goals.
-In live reports, like a visitor log report (Analytics > Visitors > Visitor Log) and visitors in a real-time dashboard (Analytics > Dashboard) you will see how your visitors float between your websites — enter one domain, move around and pass to another domain.
+In a custom event report you will see combined data about events.
+In a session log report, you will see how your visitors float between your websites — enter one domain, move around and pass to another domain.

 To wrap up, with meta site reporting you will understand better how your business performs as a whole.
 But read the data carefully, because the metrics you are used to, when combined, may indicate different visitor behavior.
 For example, the average time on page for the Clear Bank website is 5 minutes and for the Clear Bank’s app is 2 minutes.
 The difference is because people who enter Clear Bank’s full website need more time to surf through the bank’s offer, blog, and help center than people who log in to the app to quickly make a transfer or check their current account.
 Therefore, when you see these numbers combined together in meta site reporting, don’t jump to oversimplified conclusions about user behavior.